Involve your subject matter experts: 5 tips for learning organizations

 Alongside their specialist skills, your SMEs need good capacity to train others.
 Training skills and a learner-first mindset are key.

-To support your SMEs, you can provide them with training on course production.
-The goal is to increase the understanding of learning design and awareness of impressions that drive engagement and results.
+To support your SMEs, you can provide them with course production training.
+The goal is to increase the understanding of learning design and how to drive engagement and results.

 3. The right attitudes encourage knowledge sharing

 Attitudes are essential.
-A positive approach towards knowledge sharing is essential for sharing skills and know-how with the organization.
-The core values should include team success and learning from each other.
+A positive approach towards knowledge sharing is essential.
+Core values should include team success and collective learning.

-It is also important to highlight individual characteristics and personal strengths.
-In organizations that only value individual performance and results, employees might refrain from knowledge sharing, worrying they might lose their value.
+It is also important to recognize your employees' individual characteristics and personal strengths.
+When organizations only emphasize individual performance and results, employees might refrain from knowledge sharing in a worry that they might lose their value.

 4. A user-friendly LMS lowers the barriers to knowledge sharing

-To enable your SMEs to design courses, you need an LMS with a user-friendly authoring tool.
-It should be easy to design courses and other learning materials, regardless of previous training or LMS experience.
-Dynamic admin rolls give your subject matter experts appropriate admin rights and tool kits.
+To help your SMEs create courses, you need an LMS with a user-friendly authoring tool.
+It should be easy to design courses and other learning resources, regardless of previous training or LMS experience.
+Dynamic admin rolls give your subject matter experts customized tools and admin rights.

 5. Company-specific guidelines improve quality and structure

-Having a mutual understanding of processes and learning goals is key to creating a structured, high-quality course offering.
-Company-specific guidelines help clarify the look and feel of a course and how it should align with the company culture.
-Best practices include your company’s use of language, pictures, and other quality-improving elements.
+Having a mutual understanding of goals and processes is key in order to create a structured, consistent, and high-quality course offering.
+Company-specific guidelines help clarify the look and feel of courses and how they should align with the company culture.
+Best practices could include your company's use of language, images, and other quality-improving elements.

-Each course adds to your organization’s internal academy, which is the go-to hub for acquiring and sharing knowledge.
-In other words, it is the key component of a learning organization.
-It is thus vital to maintain a high level of quality.
+Each course adds to your organization's internal academy, which is the go-to hub for acquiring and sharing knowledge.
+In other words, it is a key component in learning organizations.
+It is thus important to maintain high quality.

 Subscribe to newsletter